zendesk/zendesk_sdk_demo_apps_android/zendesk_sdk_visitor_path_demo/README.md

 ## Introduction

-This is app is intended to demonstrate the ability to apply a [Visitor Path](https://developer.zendesk.com/documentation/zendesk-web-widget-sdks/sdks/android/advanced_integration/#visitor-path) of the Zendesk SDK.
+This is app is intended to demonstrate the ability to apply a visitor path with [Page View Events](https://developer.zendesk.com/documentation/zendesk-web-widget-sdks/sdks/android/page_view_events) of the Zendesk SDK.

 ## Step to use the app